Eucalyptus: Frost intolerance

 Most eucalypts are not tolerant of severe cold.
 Eucalypts do well in a range of climates but are usually damaged by anything beyond a light frost of -5 °C; the hardiest are the snow gums, such as Eucalyptus pauciflora, which is capable of withstanding cold and frost down to about -20 °C. Two subspecies, E. pauciflora subsp. niphophila and E. pauciflora subsp. debeuzevillei in particular are even hardier and can tolerate even quite severe winters.
 Several other species, especially from the high plateau and mountains of central Tasmania such as Eucalyptus coccifera, Eucalyptus subcrenulata and Eucalyptus gunnii, have also produced extreme cold-hardy forms and it is seed procured from these genetically hardy strains that are planted for ornament in colder parts of the world.

 Animal relationships

-An essential oil extracted from Eucalyptus leaves contains compounds that are powerful natural disinfectants and can be toxic in large quantities.
+An essential oil extracted from eucalyptus leaves contains compounds that are powerful natural disinfectants and can be toxic in large quantities.
 Several marsupial herbivores, notably koalas and some possums, are relatively tolerant of it.
 The close correlation of these oils with other more potent toxins called formylated phloroglucinol compounds (euglobals, macrocarpals and sideroxylonals) allows koalas and other marsupial species to make food choices based on the smell of the leaves.
 For koalas, these compounds are the most important factor in leaf choice.

-Eucalyptus flowers produce a great abundance of nectar, providing food for many pollinators including insects, birds, bats and possums.
-Many lizard species in Australia feed on Eucalyptus sap as well, famously in the case of the Dubious dtella.
-Although Eucalyptus trees are seemingly well-defended from herbivores by the oils and phenolic compounds, they have insect pests.
-These include the eucalyptus longhorn borer Phoracantha semipunctata and the aphid-like psyllids that create "bell lerps", both of which have become established as pests throughout the world wherever eucalypts are cultivated.
+A wide variety of insects also feed exclusively on eucalyptus leaves, such as beetles in the genus Paropsisterna.

-The eusocial beetle Austroplatypus incompertus makes and defends its galleries exclusively inside Eucalyptus plants.
+The eusocial beetle Austroplatypus incompertus makes and defends its galleries exclusively inside eucalypts, including some species of eucalyptus and Corymbia.

-The trunks and branches of the Eucalyptus tree allow the largest known moth, Zelotypia stacyi (the bentwing ghost moth, having a wingspan up to 250 mm) to feed and protect their larva and pupa, respectively.
+Diseases on plants

+Fungal species Mycosphaerella and Teratosphaeria have been associated with leaf disease on various eucalyptus species.